JuliaOrtheden/schema-webb-app/README.md

 A booking application that students could use to book study rooms, music room or the physical education hall possibly at Chalmers Union building.
-To start the application you need to have BootFaces and PrimeFaces added as libraries.
+To start the application you need to have BootFaces and PrimeFaces added as libraries and use the Payara server.
+You also need to create an empty Java db database called schemadb2, then the tables will be auto generated.
+To be able to book a room you must first create rooms named "Grupprum 1", "Grupprum 2", "Grupprum 3", "Motionshallen" and "Musikrummet".
+These names specifically since this is the available rooms in Chalmers Union Building.

-The report will be found under the directory documents.
+The report will be found at root level, named "SchemaAppReport".